shukriadams/tuna-server/README.md

     mkdir tuna
     chown 1000 -R tuna

-### Indexing music
+### Index your music

 Tuna needs to know what music you've got in your Dropbox or NextCloud drive.
-Download the Tuna Indexer app, install and point it to your Dropbox or NextCloud folder and let it do its thing.
+To do this, you run a local program that scans your Dropbox/NextCloud folder for music and writes a local index file.
+[Download the Tuna Indexer](https://github.com/shukriadams/tuna-indexer/releases), install it, point it to your Dropbox or NextCloud folder and let it do its thing.
+If you're uncomfortable running the app and want to implement your onw, check the [developer docs](https://github.com/shukriadams/tuna-server/tree/master/docs).

 ### Logging in